mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Options
 ~~~~~~~

-Note: common options are detailled in the :ref:`qens-fitting-features` section.
+Note: common options are detailed in the :ref:`qens-fitting-features` section.

+Note: sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

 Sample
   Either a reduced file (*_red.nxs*) or workspace (*_red*) or an :math:`S(Q,